 17. How Many Sports Should A Kid Play?

-Recent studies show that playing multiple sports is more beneficial for kids than focussing on a single sport.
+Recent studies show that playing multiple sports is more beneficial for kids than focusing on a single sport.

 The benefits include fewer overuse injuries and burnouts from playing one sport alone.